Zhiming-Huang/OMD-LCE-IX/README.md

 The setup and usage of Patheon can be found at https://github.com/StanfordSNR/pantheon.

 As the offcial source code is end of support, we give a convenient instruction here on playing luc on Pantheon with a comparison to CUBIC, BBR2 and Vivace.
 We have configured those four algorithms in our forked repo for Pantheon with real-world traces at https://github.com/Zhiming-Huang/pantheon.
+The Vivace algorithm we used is the Linux kernel implementation at

 To install dependencies, go to folder pantheon/tools, and run install_deps.sh.